Zokka-Dev/zokka-compiler/README.md

 To accomplish this, compared to the standard Elm compiler, Zelm adds:

 1. The ability to use custom package repositories
-2. The ability to override dependencies (both direct and direct) with custom versions of your own
+2. The ability to override dependencies (both direct and indirect) with custom versions of your own

 In addition to providing a method to incorporate bug fixes and patches, Zelm